 - Born September 29, 1935 in East Chicago, IN USA

-Bob Anderson was signed by the Chicago Cubs on July 29, 1954 as an amateur free agent.
+Bob Anderson was signed by the Chicago Cubs as an amateur free agent on July 29, 1954.
 The 18-year-old pitcher spent his first season with the Cedar Rapids Indians of the Three-I League, getting into 6 games, winning 3 while losing 1 with a 2.93 ERA.
 The following season he spent with the Des Moines Bruins of the Western League going 11-5 with a 3.74 ERA.
-Bob spent his third year with the Los Angeles Angels of the Pacific Coast League, winning 12 and losing 4, in 70 appearances, with a 2.65 ERA.
+Bob spent his third year with the Los Angeles Angels of the Pacific Coast League, going 12-4 in 70 appearances, with a 2.65 ERA.

-At the age of 21 Anderson got his first look at major league hitters with the 1957 Chicago Cubs.
+At the age of 21, Anderson got his first look at major leaguers with the 1957 Chicago Cubs.
 He appeared in 8 games, pitched 16 innings, went 0-1 with a 7.71 ERA.
-He also spent time with the Portland Beavers of the PCL that year, winning 4 but losing 9 for a 5.04 ERA.
-The big right-hander had 3 wins and 3 losses in 17 games, pitched 66 innings and posted a 3.97 ERA for the 1958 Cubs and did a bit better for the 1958 Fort Worth Cats of the AA Texas League winning 9 and losing 6, pitching 127 innings for a 2.83 ERA.
+He also spent time with the Portland Beavers of the PCL, going 4-9 with a 5.04 ERA.
+The big right-hander was 3-3 in 17 games, pitching 66 innings and posting a 3.97 ERA for the Cubs in 1958 and did a bit better for the Fort Worth Cats of the AA Texas League, finishing 9-6 in 127 innings for a 2.83 ERA.

-Anderson would spend the next four seasons, 1959 through 1962 with the Cubs major league team, winning 30 games but losing 41 with a 4.38 ERA.
+Anderson spent the next four seasons, 1959 through 1962 with the Cubbies, going 30-41 with a 4.38 ERA.
 Bob started 36 games and pitched 235 innings in 1959 with a 12-13 record and a 4.13 ERA.
-Anderson pitched his only career complete game shutout that year, on August 24, against the Milwaukee Braves.
+He pitched his only career complete game shutout that year, August 24th, against the Milwaukee Braves.
 He gave up 6 hits, walked one and struck out five.
 This was probably his best winning effort in his major league career.
 He appeared in 57 games and pitched 204 innings in 1960 and made 57 appearances and pitched 152 innings in 1961.
-His combined 2-year record was 9 wins and 17 losses.
-To level out the playing field somewhat, it must be brought up the the man was pitching for a sixth-place team with a record below .500.
+His combined two-year record was 9-17.
+To level out the playing field somewhat, it must be brought up he was pitching for a sixth-place team with a record below .500.

 - 200 Innings Pitched Seasons: 2 (1959 & 1960)